napit-apps/mehrwert/_i18n/en/_posts/2025-02-27-embodied-carbon-1.md

 While the IT industry has made great strides in reducing *Operational Carbon*, *Embodied Carbon* remains an often-overlooked factor.
 Businesses and consumers must recognize the full environmental impact and implement sustainable strategies to minimize CO₂ emissions throughout a product’s lifecycle.

 **Sustainable IT does not begin when a device is powered on – it starts with its production.**

+## **Outlook**

+In the upcoming articles in this series, we will take a closer look at the environmental impact of hardware production and disposal.
+We will also look at the life cycle of data centers and analyze their environmental challenges and possible sustainable solutions.